sdthompson1/risc2cpp/README.md

 $ riscv32-unknown-elf-gcc hello.c -o hello.risc -Wl,--emit-relocs
 ```

-Note: The -Wl,--emit-relocs option is needed so that Risc2cpp can get
+Note: The `-Wl,--emit-relocs` option is needed so that Risc2cpp can
-the information it needs about indirect jump targets in the executable
+get the information it needs about indirect jump targets in the
-(see "How Risc2cpp works", below, for full details of why this is
+executable (see "How Risc2cpp works", below, for full details of why
-needed).
+this is needed).

-If you have qemu installed, you could try running this executable now
+If you have QEMU installed, you could try running this executable now
 (optional):

 ```